Touring the Angel

-Touring the Angel was a 2005/2006 concert tour by English electronic group Depeche Mode in support of the act's 11th studio album, Playing the Angel, which was released in October 2005.
+Touring the Angel was a 2005–06 concert tour by English electronic group Depeche Mode in support of the act's 11th studio album, Playing the Angel, which was released in October 2005.

 The tour, which was officially announced in June 2005 in Düsseldorf, Germany, kicked off in October with a warm-up show in New York City called "Starting the Angel".
 It encompassed two continents, Europe and North America, with two legs between each.

 The concerts held in Assago, near Milan, Italy were filmed and later released on a DVD release entitled Touring the Angel: Live in Milan.

 Overview

 The stage set, which was designed by Anton Corbijn, was elaborate compared to previous Depeche Mode tours.
 It consisted of specially constructed pods to contain the act's MIDI controllers.
 Hidden screens at the rear of the stage, which displayed distorted images of the band members and movies related to the song being performed, were unveiled midway during the group's performance.
 These screens were accompanied by a large grey ball-shaped prop on the left of the stage, which contained an additional screen as well as a LED display which emitted various messages.

 The tour began in late October 2005 with a special rehearsal show in New York City, dubbed "Starting the Angel".
 The date was exclusive to invited guests, most of whom won access through radio station and internet contests.
 The first full-fledged show was in Tampa, Florida in early November, kicking off a six-week North American leg.
 The tour was supposed to begin in Sunrise, Florida, but that date was cancelled due to the after-effects of Hurricane Wilma, which had spread across southern Florida a week prior to the show.
 The first leg ultimately concluded mid-December at the annual Almost Acoustic Christmas show, organised by radio station KROQ, in Universal City, California.
 The unique performance saw the band play a selection of songs in a stripped-down acoustic set.

 In January 2006, the group kicked off an extensive tour of Europe, beginning in Dresden, Germany.
 The leg lasted twelve weeks and included multiple shows in a number of cities.
 It also saw the addition of "Leave in Silence" in the group's setlists, which had not been performed live since the Black Celebration Tour in 1986.
+The 1984 song "Lie to Me" was considered for inclusion on the tour, although it was never played live.
 The tour eventually finished in early April with two dates in London; the band were the first act to perform in the newly refurbished Wembley Arena.

 In April 2006, the group returned to North America for a second round of shows, taking place in a mixture of indoor and outdoor venues.
 The leg began in Mountain View, California, followed by an appearance at the Coachella Valley Music and Arts Festival in Indio, California.